 A DTG printer works the same as an inkjet printer you would find at home or at an office.
 Instead of dropping ink onto paper like a regular printer, a DTG printer drops special garment ink directly onto the fabric.
 To use the DTG printing method, you first have to pretreat the garment, and then you can load it into the printer.
 Once it’s loaded, the design is printed onto the garment.
 The last thing you need to do is cure the design, which is when you dry or harden the design’s ink, so it adheres properly to the garment.
 You do this with a heat press to ensure the design can withstand many washes and prevent it from fading too quickly.

 The pros of the DTG printer are that you can easily create customizable designs and products for your customers, and it’s excellent for printing high-quality photorealistic designs.
 Not to mention, the designs should last about 50 washes and the printing process is practically mess-free.

 Also, it’s faster to do a bulk order with different designs, compared to other methods.
 With DTG printing, if you want to change the design you are printing, all you have to do is choose a different design on the printer and press go.
 For example, if a customer wants two t-shirts with a logo and four t-shirts with an artistic design, you can do it all quickly by switching the designs on the printer’s control panel.
 Compared to a method like screen printing, where it’s more cost-effective to make large quantities of the same print, it’s cheaper to be versatile with a DTG printer.

-If you are looking for a DTG printer that can quickly print high-quality images on different fabrics, check out Ricoma’s award-winning RICOH Ri 1000 DTG printer!
+If you are looking for a DTG printer that can quickly print high-quality images on different fabrics, check out Ricoma’s game-changing Vision DTG printer!